 Image: UPS battery

-Data center testing (electricity and air conditioning)
+Datacenter testing (electricity and air conditioning)

 Load bank testing at data centers helps in identifying and resolving issues on time.

 As data centers can vary in size, type of equipment, and their use across nations, you need to take the help of technical expertise and special equipment.
-With this, you can find the correct testing process and devices needed.
+With this, you can find the correct testing process and devices required.

 Further, there is a need for standardized load bank equipment for testing across different locations.
 However, make sure that you take into account local conditions for the use of that equipment.

-Image: data centre
+Image: data center

 How to Test a Generator with a Load Bank?